Local Market Summary

 These are the items we resolve before mobilization on a Moore project so the field team starts with a complete plan, not a list of open questions.

-• Confirm parcel boundaries, easements, and the Moore permitting authority before drawings are finalized.
+- Confirm parcel boundaries, easements, and the applicable Moore or county permit authority before drawings are finalized and OGE service application is submitted.

-• Lock the inspection calendar so utility, structural, and life-safety reviews do not stall the workface.
+- Lock the inspection calendar with the applicable AHJ so utility, structural, and life-safety reviews do not stall the workface during the OKC metro's active spring construction window.

-• Document which trade partners will be drawn from efficient permit coordination for phased project turnover versus the broader metro pool.
+- Document which trade partners will be drawn from established Cleveland County and Moore permit coordination experience for phased project delivery versus the broader OKC metro pool, with backup coverage confirmed before field mobilization.

-• Define the turnover package and who signs each piece — strong demand for new neighborhood commercial facilities is usually the simplest place to start that conversation.
+- Define the turnover package owner and confirm geotechnical compliance documentation requirements — strong Moore retail and neighborhood commercial construction demand from post-tornado redevelopment and new corridor growth is usually the simplest place to start that conversation with lenders and ownership.

 Frequently Asked Questions